AI-4-SE/White-Box-Performance-Influence-Models/README.md

 ```
 ./start_slurm_run.sh samplingStrategies/catena/catena_config_feature_pbd_125_5.txt 5 None planck
 ```
-The profiling data has to ben processed with the `supplementary-website/code/modeling/monitoringDataParser.py` script.
-We provide the already parsed data in the ```supplementary-website/data/``` folder, because parsing it cost us several days and reduced the storage requirements.
+The profiling data has to be processed with the `supplementary-website/code/modeling/monitoringDataParser.py` script.
+We provide the already parsed data in the ```supplementary-website/data/``` folder.
+Profiling the execution time of all methods of the subject systems costs us 19 years of CPU time, parsing it costs us several days.
+Providing our measurement data reduces the time to reproduce the results a lot.

 **Generating Method-Level Models**